- 1 The Top Twelve Best Cold Weather Sleeping Bags Reviewed

 - Some customers have reported problems with the zipper

 - Some customers have had issues with the quality of the stitching

-2. Coleman Mummy 0 Degree Winter Bag
+2. Coleman Mummy 0 Degree Cold Weather Sleeping Bag

-This Coleman mummy style winter sleeping bag can accommodate heights up to 6’2″.
+This Coleman mummy style sleeping bag can accommodate heights up to 6’2″.
 The hood is specially designed to lock in more heat, keeping you extra cozy while you slumber in the wilderness on your cold weather camping trip.
 If you get too toasty, you can unzip the bottom of this sleeping bag.
 If you are the type of person who likes to sleep with one foot out, you will definitely appreciate this feature.
 If you have cold feet, this bag still saves the day thanks to its insulated foot box and quilted shell.

 - Keeps you warm in zero-degree temperatures

 - Can accommodate tall people